ajosedev/knowledge/zettel/20220509015158-design-systems-flywheel.md

 # Design systems flywheel
+#breakdown
 The Flywheel Effect - Small wins accumulate over time, creating momentum that keeps your business growing.
 Also known as the virtuous loop or virtuous cycle.
+A system where one desirable event leads to another in a continuous cycle of reinforcement.

 Looking at your design system as a business, this can be applied as a method for growing your design system.
 ![[Design system flywheel.png]]